techtoys/Sharp-Color-Memory-LCD-EVK/README.md

 <img src = "./docs/SW1_switch.jpg" width=70%>

-You may also test the backlight quality with the ON/OFF switch S100.
+Backlight is also available with an ON/OFF switch S100.

 <img src = "./docs/Backlight_on.jpg" width = 70%>